Margaret Scrivener: In and out of cabinet

-In the 1977 provincial election, Scrivener defeated New Democratic Party challenger Gordon Cressy by 836 votes.
-She was dropped from cabinet on January 21, 1978, and spent the remainder of her legislative career as a backbencher.
+Scrivener spent the remainder of her legislative career as a backbencher.
 In the 1981 provincial election, she defeated future Liberal Attorney-General Ian Scott by 1,022 votes.

 She did not campaign in the 1985 election.
 Shortly before his official retirement as premier, Davis appointed Scrivener as chair of the Criminal Injuries Compensation Board.
 Although many considered her to be a moderate Tory, in January 1985 Scrivener endorsed Frank Miller as a candidate to succeed Davis as the leader of the Progressive Conservative party.